Comstock, Wisconsin

 Comstock is an unincorporated community located in Barron County, Wisconsin, United States.
 Comstock is located on U.S. Route 63 southwest of Cumberland, in the town of Crystal Lake.
-Comstock has a post office with ZIP code 54826.
+Comstock has the ZIP code 54826, but no longer has a post office of its own.

 History

 A post office called Comstock has been in operation since 1881.
 The community was named for H. S. Comstock, a Wisconsin judge.